 World Obesity Day 2023

-The theme for World Obesity Day 2023 is: ‘Changing Perspectives: Let’s Talk About Obesity'.
+The theme for World Obesity Day 2023 was: ‘Changing Perspectives: Let’s Talk About Obesity'.

 Our goal is to change perspectives: to correct misconceptions, end stigmas and get everybody making the decision to shift from single views to shared strategies.